 F. Scott Fitzgerald thought that one of his pals had invested too much time writing about baseball.
 “A boys game,” Fitzgerald said, “with no more possibilities in it than a boy could master, a game bounded by walls which kept out novelty or danger, change or adventure.”
 I couldn’t stomach Fitzgerald’s stuffy writing and disagreed vehemently with this statement.
 (I valued Descartes opinions much more, and wasn’t his vocation to think about thinking?…the absolute essence of the game)

 So after reading a tiny smattering of the classics: Genet, Hemingway, Hesse, Didion, Auster (yes, and even that Post-Burroughs/Warhol/Patti Smith deluge we all overdosed on in our late teens/twenties) –I decided one day through a haze of mar-eee-wanna smoke that baseball was indeed a cerebral sport more suited to a literary rather than pictorial culture and returned to it for the ’96 season.
 The A’s were still the same pile of dung that I had flushed 3 years earlier, finishing 3rd in the West with a 78-84 record, but the game was interesting to me again, even fun.
-It was a catharsis that I hadn’t needed before.
+It was a catharsis that I hadn’t needed before as my identity was becoming more complex and fluid.

 This was to be Mark McGwire’s last full year with the “Elephants” (his trade the next year was devastating and truly the end of my childhood) and he finished with 52 homers.
 This was also Jason Giambi’s first full year and he finished with a pathetic (for that time) 20 round-trippers.
 I attribute this to youth and the lack of steroids–a reputation that would turn out to haunt both players.
 Terry Steinbach was typically solid behind the dish; and a fan favorite with a funny name, Geronimo Berroa was coming into his own.
 There was also a curious player, Ernie Young, who hit 19 homers that season, never to hit more than 5 in any other season in his career.